Quickstart

 6. Download output files

-First, list the files the agent produced:
+First, list the files the agent produced.
+The response is paginated and returns the files under data:

-curl https://api.agentcontainer.com/api/v1/tasks/tsk_abc123/files \
+curl https://agentcontainer.co/api/v1/tasks/tsk_abc123/files \

 -H "Authorization: Bearer ac_live_xxxxxxxxxxxx"Then download a specific file by its ID:

-curl https://api.agentcontainer.com/api/v1/tasks/tsk_abc123/files/file_xyz789 \
+curl https://agentcontainer.co/api/v1/tasks/tsk_abc123/files/file_xyz789 \

 -H "Authorization: Bearer ac_live_xxxxxxxxxxxx" \